 This testimony recounts a violent pushback from Greece, close to Lavara, to Turkey, taken from a 20-year-old Syrian man who was part of the pushback group.
 This was the 3rd pushback he had suffered – all from Greece to Turkey.

 On 25th March, together with six other men from Syria aged between 18-25 years old, the respondent started his journey to the border between Greece and Turkey.
 The group arrived at the Turkish town of Karayousouf where they spent two nights close to the river.
 In the following days, 25 men from Syria joined the group.
-While they were waiting, Turkish soldiers passed by and after taking pictures of the POM they left them.
+The respondent describes that, while they were waiting, Turkish soldiers passed by and took pictures of the group.

-On the 27th of March, at 11.00, the respondent crossed into Greece.
-On the other side of the border, the respondent joined another group of people-on-the-move (POM) from Iran, Sudan, Afghanistan, and Egypt.
-There were no women or minors and he does not know the exact number of this group.
+On the 27th of March, at 11AM, the respondent crossed into Greece.
+On the other side of the border, the respondent joined another group of POM from Iran, Sudan, Afghanistan, and Egypt.
+There were no women or minors present, and he does not know the exact number of this group.

 The uniformed men spoke to the POM in Turkish and English.
+Among the men that stopped them was a person with darker skin colour.
 One of the POM tried to run away.
 The respondent said that the men dressed in camouflage clothing followed this man and started beating him.
-Among the men that stopped them was a person with darker skin colour.
-They brought him to the car and the respondent saw how the man who tried to escape was beaten.
-The group was not searched, but they were asked about the ‘reberi’.
-The respondent and his fellow travellers were instructed to lie down.
-When they were lying on the ground they were beaten by the men who apprehended them.
+The uniformed men brought him to the car, and the respondent saw how the man who tried to escape was beaten.
+The respondent and his fellow travelers were instructed to lie down.
+When they were lying on the ground, they were reportedly beaten by the men who apprehended them.

-After five minutes of driving, they came to the detention site.
+After five minutes of driving, they arrived at the detention site.
 The respondent described the site as an area surrounded by a fence.
 This fence was two metres high with barbed wire.
 Inside the fenced area, there was a one-floor building.
 This building, according to the respondent, had a sky-blue colour and a flat roof.
-Secondly, within the fenced area, there was a smaller 50m2 fenced area.
+Secondly, within the fenced area, there was a smaller 50 square-meter fenced area.
 This fenced area did not have a roof and was used to detain the POM.
-Inside the perimeter of the detention site, the respondent saw white vans; white a pickup truck with a blue line, and a truck parked in the area.
+Inside the perimeter of the detention site, the respondent saw white vans, a pickup truck with a blue line, and a truck parked in the area.

 (Image 3 Short sleeved Greek Police uniform)

-When the respondent left the car, the man that apprehended the group started beating the POM with rubber batons.
-Then, as described by the respondent, they had to undress and they were searched outside.
+According to the respondent, when he left the car, the man that apprehended the group started beating the POM with rubber batons.
+Then, as described by the respondent, they had to undress and were searched outside.
 Here, the respondent recalled how the man who previously tried to run away was beaten extensively.
 Furthermore, as described by the respondent, this man was penetrated with the rubber batons by the uniformed men.
 The respondent said he still remembers the man screaming.
 Then, after being searched, they were brought to the fenced area.
 Inside this fenced area, the respondent saw seven men from Afghanistan.

 The respondent and the rest of the transit group stayed in the fenced area for 24 hours.
-During this time, more people were brought in; 50 people of which two women but no minors.
+During this time, more people were brought in: roughly 50 people in total, including two women but no minors.
 The people came from Afghanistan, Iran, Tunisia, Yemen, Somalia, Algeria, and Pakistan and were aged between 18 and 50 years old.
 At the detention site, people were given blankets but the respondent said it was cold during the night.

-After 24 hours, men came to wake people in the fenced area up.
-These men, as described by the respondent, were wearing similar uniforms as pictured above and some wore civilian clothes.
+After 24 hours, men came to wake up the people in the fenced area.
+These men, as described by the respondent, were wearing similar uniforms as pictured above while some wore civilian clothes.
 The respondent did not remember the exact number of men dressed in these uniforms.

 The people detained in the fenced area were instructed to leave the fenced area to be loaded into the van.
 When they left the area, they were beaten and insulted.
 The respondent did not see if the women were also beaten.
-The respondent recalled how the men dressed in blue uniforms repeatedly said “Malaka”.
-Some POM were only wearing trousers, cotton trousers, underwear, or a sleeveless shirt.
+The respondent recalled how the men dressed in blue uniforms repeatedly said “Malaka.”
+Some POM were only wearing trousers, cotton trousers, underwear, or sleeveless shirts.

 The respondent described how they were instructed to enter the back of a white truck.
 There were about 50 people in the truck.
 After 30-minutes of driving, they arrived at the river.